xkleva/dFlow/README.md

 **source_folder_path** (Path) - Path of folder containing files to create new image format from.
 **destination_folder_path** (Path) - Path of folder where resulting files should end up.
 **to_filetype** (Extension, e.g. tif, jpg) - Extension of generated files.
-**format** (String, ImageMagick convert parameter string) - A valid ImageMagick parameter string for the **convert** command, saying which arguments should apply to the new format.
+**format_string** (String, ImageMagick convert parameter string) - A valid ImageMagick parameter string for the **convert** command, saying which arguments should apply to the new format.
 ##### Expected outcome
 A new format is created using the given formatting parameters.
 ##### Examples